-News Flyer: Ghost on Conditioning Stint, Friedman Re-Called; Flyers, Phantoms Make Minor Trades with
+News Flyer: Ghost on Conditioning Stint, Friedman Re-Called; Flyers, Phantoms Make Minor Trades

 With the NHL trade deadline just three days away, every team is hard at work trying to find ways to make their organization better, either now or in the future.
 Though the Philadelphia Flyers themselves haven't made any major transactions, that hasn't stopped the club from appearing in headlines this week - and not just the positive ones from their two huge victories over Columbus.